zhangwei03020915/abp/docs/en/tutorials/microservice/part-02.md

 ### Browsing the Catalog Service

-Once all of the applications has started, right-click the Catalog service and select the *Browse* command:
+Once all of the applications have started, right-click the Catalog service and select the *Browse* command:

 ![abp-studio-browse-catalog-service](images/abp-studio-browse-catalog-service.png)